Civitasv/cmake-tools.nvim/README.md

     console = "integratedTerminal",
   },
   cmake_executor = { -- executor to use
-    name = "quickfix", -- name of the executor opts = {}, -- the options the executor will get, possible values depend on the executor type.
+    name = "overseer", -- name of the executor opts = {}, -- the options the executor will get, possible values depend on the executor type.
 See `default_opts` for possible values. default_opts = { -- a list of default and possible values for executors quickfix = {